chitchatk22-design/acewaec-app/README.md

-# acewaec-app
+# ACEWAEC App

-ACEWAEC CBT Examination Platform
+My first GitHub project.

+This repository will contain the source code for the ACEWAEC CBT application.